EVACUEES. WORLD WAR 2

 DAVISON CUTHBERT.
 Born 21.5.1934. details as for Ena.

 CLAEYS VINCENT.
 Born 10.3.1932. son of Martha from Belgium.
 Stayed at Parker House.
+Also lodged with the Lofthouse family.
 Left for Ripon Modern school in 1943.

 LUYEUS ROSETTE.
 Born 24.3.1933.Son of Damida of Belgium.
 Stayed at Parker House.
 Left district 1941.